teuben/teunix/docs/astronomy-on-ubuntu.md

 of using the McMojave, my application menu for ds9 (and maybe other apps) was gone.
 Not a good move.

-[ Find out which version of Linux you have.
+To find out which version of Linux you have.
 You can either look at the file **/etc/issue**  or one of  **/etc/debian_version** or **/etc/redhat-release**.
-If that does not tell you enough, try the command **lsb_release  -a**. ]
+If that does not tell you enough, try the command **lsb_release  -a**, if it was installed.

 [ Many of your desktop settings can be in a series of environment variables starting with XDG_, e.g. $XDG_CURRENT_DESKTOP